P374R/P374R/README.md

   <p>A high-octane, precision-based arcade racing experience built on drift physics, split-second control, and dodging fatal obstacles.</p>

   <h4>🕹️ About the Game</h4>
-  <p><b>DeadDrift</a></b> is an adrenaline-fueled racing game where survival requires perfect traction control and master-class drifting.
+  <p><b><a href=https://github.com/P374R/DeadDrift> DeadDrift</a></b> is an adrenaline-fueled racing game where survival requires perfect traction control and master-class drifting.
 Slide through tight corners, outrun chaotic elements, and maintain momentum to avoid burning out.
 Every turn is a gamble between a record-breaking speed boost or a total crash.</p>

   <h4>🚀 Core Features</h4>
   <ul>